 - Visit Princeton University’s Strategies for Direct Instruction for examples of strategies tailored toward different teaching contexts, including lectures, seminars, lab-based courses, and studio courses.

-- If your plan to record your own lectures: What strategies will you use to deliver those, either synchronously (via WebEx) or asynchronously (via audio or video recordings, or narrated PowerPoints)?
+- If you plan to record your own lectures, there are a range of strategies you can use to deliver those, either synchronously (via WebEx, which you could then record and upload to Moodle) or asynchronously (via audio or video recordings, or narrated PowerPoints).

 - Labs, studio, or field experiences: How can these activities be altered in such a way that your learning outcomes are still met?
 Could alternative independent learning experiences be developed?